Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Okay.

-and I'll tell you if it's a beast.
+So I think of an animal and I'll tell you if it's a beast.

 A cow.

-Okay, a big one.
+Yeah, okay, big one.

-Yeah, a big cow is a beast.
+Yeah, big cow is a beast.

 Small cow, fuck off.